 Wednesday is currently, on average, the cheapest day to fly to Tempe.
 Flying on Sunday will result in higher flight prices.

-To get the best value, try booking a flight in the morning when visiting Tempe.
+To get the best value, try booking a flight in the evening when visiting Tempe.
 Generally the prices will increase for flights at midday as these tend to have higher demand.

 The city of Tempe, located in the east valley section of metropolitan Phoenix, is a lively and friendly town with a refreshingly offbeat ambience.
 The home of Arizona State University, Tempe is renowned for its sense of culture, excellent shopping facilities and family-friendly attitude.
 The Big Surf Waterpark offers a great day out for the whole family.
 Occupying 20 acres on the northern tip of Tempe, this world class park has the third largest wave pool in the world.
 Main Event Entertainment is a recreation centre featuring 26 high quality bowling lanes, a high ropes course, laser tag and more than 125 interactive games.
 If you enjoy outdoor pursuits, then Papago Park boasts nearly 10.5 miles (17 km) of hiking and biking trails along with several attractions and museums, including the Arizona Historical Society Museum.
 Tempe Town Lake provides a haven for jogging, skating, kayaking, rowing, sailing or simply enjoying a picnic amidst the delightful, family-friendly atmosphere.
 One of the finest aquariums in the American southwest can be found at Sea Life.
 Here you can discover more than 5,000 examples of marine creatures, an interactive rock pool and an astonishing 360 degree ocean tunnel.
 The ASU Art Museum has been called the single most impressive venue for contemporary art in Arizona.
 Tempe Marketplace is a delightful, open air, pedestrian friendly shopping centre with over a hundred retail, dining and entertainment options, along with unique water features and live music every Friday and Saturday night.
 Tempe is particularly noted for excellent dining, and all tastes are catered for, from regional to international.